-Goal 1: Promote consistent integration of the comprehensive plan policies and recommendations with the ordinances and implementation tools.
+Goal 1: Promote consistent integration of the comprehensive plan policies and recommendations with the ordinances and implementation tools that affect Burnett County.

-A. Update and/or revise the comprehensive plan on a regular schedule (at least every ten years) to ensure that the plan remains a useful guide for land use decision making.
+- A. Update and/or revise the comprehensive plan on a regular schedule (at least every ten years) to ensure that the plan remains a useful guide for land use decision making. - B. Require that administration, enforcement, and implementation of land use regulations are consistent with the Burnett County comprehensive plan or municipal plans, where applicable. - C. Develop and update as needed an "Action Plan" as a mechanism to assist the County Land Use and Information Committee and County Board to bring implementation tools into compliance with the comprehensive plan.